hasura/graphql-engine/manual/custom-microservices/develop-custom-services/index.rst

 .. code:: bash

-   $  hasura microservice logs my-service -n default
+   $  hasura microservice logs my-service

 The ``-n`` flag is the namespace in which the service resides.
-All Hasura microservices are in the ``hasura`` namespace, while custom microservices are in the ``default`` namespace.
+All Hasura microservices are in the ``hasura`` namespace.